Logarithmic compactification of the Abel-Jacobi section: Rubber comes from the tropics

 Let $\Gamma$ be the tropicalization of $C_s$.
 For each vertex $v$ of $\Gamma$, we get a value $\alpha(v) \in \overline M_S^{\rm gp}$, and $\alpha$ is aligned if and only if these elements are totally ordered.

-Passing to an \'etale cover of $S$, we can assume there is a strict map from $S$ to an affine toric variety $V$.
-Then the $\alpha(v)$ are all pulled back from sections of $\overline M_V^{\rm gp}$.
-Moreover, the space of alignments of $\alpha$ is also pulled back from $V$, where it is easily seen to be representable by a toric modification: subdivide the cone of $V$ along the hyperplanes $\alpha(v) = \alpha(w)$. \end{proof}
+Passing to an \'etale cover of $S$, we can assume that all of the $\alpha(v)$ are pulled back along some map from $S$ to a toric variety $V$.
+The space of alignments of $\alpha$ is also pulled back from $V$, where it is easily seen to be representable by a toric modification: subdivide the cone of $V$ along the hyperplanes $\alpha(v) = \alpha(w)$. \end{proof}

 As a special case of the constructions in this section and as motivation for what's to come, we identify the fiber product